 In fact, some in the industry actually consider it a valuable resource.

 Don’t worry, we’ll get you up to speed with these 5 fast facts on spent fuel that is generated from commercial nuclear power reactors in operation today.

-1. Commercial used nuclear fuel is a solid
+1. Commercial spent nuclear fuel is a solid

-2. The U.S. generates about 2,000 metric tons of used fuel each year
+2. The U.S. generates about 2,000 metric tons of spent fuel each year

-3. Spent fuel from U.S. commercial nuclear power reactors is stored at more than 70 sites in 34 U.S. states
+3. Spent fuel from U.S. commercial nuclear power reactors is stored at more than 70 sites in 35 states

-For the foreseeable future, the fuel can safely stay at the reactor sites or a future consolidated interim storage facility until a permanent disposal solution is determined by the federal government.
+For the foreseeable future, the spent fuel can safely stay at the reactor sites or a future consolidated interim storage facility until a permanent disposal solution is determined by the federal government.

-4. Used fuel is safely transported across the United States
+4. Spent fuel is safely transported across the United States

-Over the last 55 years, more than 2,500 cask shipments of used fuel have been transported across the United States without any radiological releases to the environment or harm to the public.
+Over the last 55 years, more than 2,500 cask shipments of spent fuel have been transported across the United States without any radiological releases to the environment or harm to the public.

 The fuel is shipped in transportation casks that are designed to withstand more than 99 percent of vehicle accidents, including water immersion, impact, punctures and fires.